Begin Your Recovery

 Helping You Recover Your Mind, Body & Soul

 Using MDMA can start out as a seemingly harmless way to have fun, but regular use of the drug can negatively affect your brain and body.
-Luckily, we designed our comprehensive treatment programs to help restore your brain balance, physical strength, and spiritual health.
+Luckily, we designed our comprehensive treatment programs to help restore your brain balance, physical strength, and holistic health.

-Here at Genesis Recovery, you’ll experience evidence-based clinical treatment and a supportive community rooted in the 12-step program and spiritual practices.
+Here at Genesis Recovery, you’ll experience evidence-based clinical treatment and a supportive community rooted in the 12-step program and holistic practices.
 Our mission is to restore lives broken and wounded by addiction.
 Let us help you get there.
 Call us today at 619-797-7319 if you or a loved one are grappling with substance use challenges.

 We're Here To Help.